Nicolo Terranova

 Killer: Tom Pagano

-Nicholas was arrested in 1910 in connection with the big counterfeiting trial.
-He was held for passing the counterfeit money that his brothers had been producing Highland NY.
+Terranova was arrested in 1910 in connection with the big counterfeiting trial.
+He was held for passing the counterfeit money that the gang had been producing in Highland NY.

-In November 1915, “Three Fingered” Sam Antonio, thought to be an associate of Joe DeMarco, attacked Nicolo Morello in Harlem with a shotgun.
-Morello was hospitalised but survived the attack.
+In November 1915, ‘Three Fingered’ Sam Antonio, thought to be an associate of Joe DeMarco, attacked Terranova in Harlem with a shotgun.
+Terranova was hospitalised but survived the attack.

-On September 7th 1916, Nicholas Terranova and Charles Ubriaco travelled downtown to meet with the Navy St gang, where they were both murdered.
+On September 7th, 1916, Terranova and Eugene Ubriaco travelled downtown to meet with the Navy St gang, where they were both ambushed and killed.